openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

    - Something else was unhealthy
 1. Device is rebooted by greenboot
 1. Because _previous boot_ was unhealthy,
-   there is no backup for _current boot's commit_, _previous commit with MicroShift_ is the same as _rollback_: restore backup of _previous commit with MicroShift_ and attempt to perform the upgrade again.
+   there is no backup for _current boot's deployment_, _previous deployment with MicroShift_ is the same as _rollback_:
+   MicroShift restores backup of _previous deployment with MicroShift_ and attempts to perform the upgrade again.
-1. System happens to be consistently unhealthy and rolls back to commit with 4.13
+1. System happens to be consistently unhealthy and rolls back to deployment with 4.13
 1. MicroShift cluster starts, we cannot predict if it fails or not
 1. Regardless if system is healthy or not, admin still wants to upgrade.
 1. Admin manually restores backup compatible with 4.13 and addresses everything that might have affected status of upgrade.
-1. Admin prepares and stages another commit with newer MicroShift, and reboots the device.
+1. Admin prepares and stages another deployment with newer MicroShift, and reboots the device.
 1. MicroShift's data exists, but metadata with version is missing, so it is assumed that upgrade is from 4.13.